MeF0504/RegistPaste.vim/README.md

 ## TODO
 - Support visual mode.
 - Support clipboard sharing?
-- Become selectable if overwrite maps or not.
 - Become selectable the pasting text from locally stored list or registers.